epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 def descending_digits(n) = n.digits.sort.reverse.join.ljust(4, '0').to_i
 ```

 After sorting the digits and joining them into a string, we're using `ljust(4, '0')` to pad the string with zeroes to the right so it is 4 characters long.<span class="sidenote-number" /><span class="sidenote"> A bit hacky, yes, but it gets the job done.
-And i think it's quite succinct, and readable enough.
+At least it's quite succinct, and readable enough.
 If you can think of a better alternative, please let me know!</span>

 With that hotfix in, `kap(n)` now seems to work as intended: